AUTOMCAS/CV/README.md

 **Problem solving and attention to detail**

 - Coming from an engineering background I am well practiced with breaking a problem down to its core components and applying a wide and deep understanding to solve each problem in turn.
-- As a software developer my problem solving ability has increased greatly though continuous self reflection and learning new techniques such as TDD.
+- As a software developer my problem solving ability has increased greatly through continuous self reflection and learning new techniques such as TDD.

 ## <a name="hobbies">Hobbies with benefits</a>